ecere/gpkgext-3dmodels/README.md

    `model::scale` REAL)
 ```

+See an [example GeoPackage](https://portal.ogc.org/files/?artifact_id=95351) using reference points as Mapbox Vector Tiles and glTF models
+See an [example GeoPackage](https://portal.ogc.org/files/?artifact_id=95340) using reference points as GNOSIS Map Tiles and E3D models

 ## B) Batched 3D Models tiles

 In this approach, best suited for geo-specific models, a single model covers a whole tile, batching all 3D models from the data layer found within that tile, and is stored in a tiles table much like raster or vector tiles (as a glTF blob in the `tile_data` field).